openstack-archive/steth/README.rst

 However, the output of ifconfig varies from a Linux distribution to another.
 The API has only been tested on CentOS 6.5 and 7.0.
 Any other distribution has not been tested.
 If it works, please let us know.

+## Getting started

+To install and configure Steth, please refer to the document at ``/steth/doc/source/index.rst``.